andreasvc/disco-dop/README.rst

 (the ``--user`` option means the packages will be installed to your home directory which does not require root privileges).

+If you do not run Linux, it is possible to run the code inside a virtual machine.
+To do that, `install Vagrant <http://docs.vagrantup.com/v2/installation/>`_, and drop ``Vagrantfile`` in some directory.
+Run the command ``vagrant up`` from a command prompt in this directory, and the virtual machine will boot and run a script to install the above automatically.
+The command ``vagrant ssh`` can then be used to log in to the virtual machine.

+The code requires the GCC compiler.
 To port the code to another compiler such as Visual C, replace the compiler intrinsics in ``macros.h``, ``bit.pyx``, and ``bit.pxd`` with their equivalents for the compiler in question.
 This mainly concerns operations to scan for bits in integers, for which these compiler intrinsics provide the most efficient implementation on a given processor.

 Usage
 =====